-Recreational programs at PLU include Outdoor Recreation (with trips nearly every weekend), a bike co-op, intramural sports (basketball, volleyball, soccer, pickleball, dodgeball, frisbee golf, and so many more!), and group exercise classes (think yoga, zumba, etc.).
+Recreational programs at PLU include Outdoor Recreation (with trips nearly every weekend), intramural sports (basketball, volleyball, soccer, pickleball, dodgeball, frisbee golf, and so many more!), and group exercise classes (think yoga, zumba, etc.).

 Campus Recreation strives to create a welcoming and inclusive environment.
 We believe a healthy, active and engaged lifestyle is a right afforded to everyone.

 Student Activities Board

 Student Activities Board (SAB) is a student-run organization focused on after hours and weekend programming on campus.
 SAB puts on weekly evening and late night programs, as well as larger events like Homecoming events for students and PLU’s annual spring music festival LollaPLUza, which features several Seattle and Tacoma-native bands ranging from alternative pop music to hip hop.

 The Associated Students of PLU (ASPLU) is the elected voice of the student population at PLU.
 It includes the executives, senators and directors (Civic Engagement, Diversity, Finance, Public Relations, and Sustainability Director).

 ASPLU works to represent student views and concerns to faculty, staff, and the community at large.

 71% of PLU students are involved in community service with numerous opportunities to develop skills, knowledge, and values that lead to stronger communities.